umesh755485/30-DaysPower_Bi/Day3/README.md

 - Experiment with different page sizes, backgrounds, and themes in your Power BI project.<br>
 - Try customizing the filter pane and adding navigation buttons for a polished, interactive report experience!<br>

+## The given images are just for our understanding.
+Those images are not based on the our RAW data file